 7. Makes Hair Shiny

 Green tea makes hair healthy, strong, glossy, and full of life.
-It also shields hair from harm caused by contamination and cruel substances.
+It also protects hair from damage caused by contaminants and harsh substances.

 Also, the high amounts of panthenol and vitamins E and C help keep your hair conditioned.